-Sitting in the cockpit of an aircraft can be intimidating to a newbie.
+Sitting in the aircraft cockpit of an aircraft can be intimidating to a newbie.
 There are a ton of instruments and communication equipment and one might wonder where to start.
-Most pilots start off by learning about the six basic flight instruments that are in every aircraft: the airspeed indicator, attitude indicator, altimeter, turn coordinator, direction indicator, and the vertical speed indicator.
+Most pilots start off by learning about the six basic aircraft cockpit instruments that are in every aircraft: the airspeed indicator, attitude indicator, altimeter, turn coordinator, direction indicator, and the vertical speed indicator.

 An airspeed indicator displays the indicated airspeed knots and, less commonly, miles per hour.
 There are different colors on this instrument used to let the pilot know whether their flying at safe speeds.
 The green band indicates that the aircraft is operating at safe speeds.
 The white band indicates a safe speed to fly with deployed wing flaps.
 The yellow band is cautionary: it tells the pilot that they are flying faster than the speed the aircraft is designed for.
 The red bar should never be exceeded because it is beyond the maximum safe speed the aircraft was designed to operate at.